We now offer virtual consultations.

-Before we begin, please recognise that each of our Surgeons takes a slightly different approach to consultations.
+Before we begin, please recognise that each of our Surgeons takes a slightly different approach to virtual consultations.
 So this blog contains GENERAL INFORMATION ONLY.
 Your experience might vary, depending on a number of factors, including which SURGEON you meet with, and which PROCEDURES you’re discussing, as well as other factors.

 Expect a call from your Surgeon’s Care Team BEFORE your appointment – or ask to arrange a phone call in the days before your first appointment – this really helps.

 - Before you have an appointment with your selected Specialist Plastic Surgeon, it’s is also best to speak first with their Nurse or Patient Care Coordinator, by phone, a day or two before your appointment.

 Your pre-appointment call is usually from the Surgeon’s NURSE or PATIENT CARE COORDINATOR.